 The Church of Scotland will cease to exist by 2040

-(This article was originally written in April 2014 and is republished here from my previous blog).
+(This article was originally written in April 2014 and is republished here from my previous blog.
+You will find a completely new section at the end of the original article which was written in march 2026).

 According to this article Church of Scotland membership has declined by at least 50,000 over the past three years (approx 17,000 per year).